dan-oak/github-sync/README.md

 set.
 Alternatively `cp bin/env.template.zsh bin/env.zsh`, edit it and `source bin/env.zsh`.

+To create a scheduled task on MacOS modify and use `bin/generate-launchd-plist.zsh` and run `launchctl load ~/Library/LaunchAgents/dev.danoak.github-sync.plist`.

 ## See also

 - <https://github.com/whiteinge/ok.sh> - A GitHub API client library written